Tender and Flaky Salmon Filets with Pistachio Topping

 Which type of salmon is best?

 There are a variety of salmon available at many fish markets, ranging from Atlantic salmon to wild Alaskan King salmon (rich, buttery, expensive), Norwegian salmon, coho salmon, and more.
-We prefer the thicker salmon varieties, as they have a higher fat content and, when cooked properly, flake easily and melt in your mouth.
+I prefer the thicker salmon varieties, as they have a richer taste and, when cooked properly, flake easily and melt in your mouth.
 You can decide for yourself whether you prefer wild vs. farmed salmon.

 Whichever type of salmon you choose, make sure that the fillet looks moist, not dried out, has no obvious discoloration, or any strong odors.
 Look for a bright orange-red flesh.

-Seriously, we adore salmon.
-Check out more of our easy salmon recipes — there are dozens to cook through!
+Seriously, my family adores salmon.
+Check out more of my easy salmon recipes — there are dozens to cook through!

 We love pistachio crusted salmon with crispy roasted potatoes, but garlic mashed potatoes, rice, or even our Israeli couscous salad would be great.